naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option determines how often (in seconds) Naemon will attempt to automatically reschedule checks.
+This option determines how often (in seconds) Naemon will attempt to automatically reschedule checks.

 This option only has an effect if the <a href="#auto_reschedule_checks">auto_reschedule_checks</a> option is enabled.

-Default is 30 seconds.</p>
+Default is 30 seconds.

+{{ site.warn }}
-<div class="alert alert-warning" style="margin: 10px;"><i class="glyphicon glyphicon-exclamation-sign"></i> <b>WARNING:</b>  THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN FUTURE VERSIONS.
-ENABLING THIS OPTION CAN DEGRADE PERFORMANCE - RATHER THAN INCREASE IT - IF USED IMPROPERLY!</div>
+THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN FUTURE VERSIONS.
+ENABLING THIS OPTION CAN DEGRADE PERFORMANCE - RATHER THAN INCREASE IT - IF USED IMPROPERLY!
+{{ site.end }}

 <a name="auto_rescheduling_window"></a>

 #### Auto-Rescheduling Window